bcgov/von-agent-template/GettingStartedTutorial.md

 - the latest issued credential is "active"
 - older credentials are tagged as "revoked" and will not be used for creating proofs

-> Note: It is up to the issuer to make sure that the dates make sense.
+> **NOTE**: It is up to the issuer to make sure that the dates make sense.
 OrgBook has very few business rules and knows nothing about the process an issuer organization uses for issuing or revoking credentials.
 As such, the business rules for making sure the right verifiable credentials are issued with the right dates must come the (backend) code that issues the permits and licences.

 So, we have a working agent, and we can issue credentials using a form or an API.
 Time to make some changes to the credential we are issuing.